-- Inclusion Criteria: Any dog recently diagnosed with osteosarcoma that does not have other life threatening diseases and has not received any chemotherapy.
+- Inclusion Criteria: Any dog recently diagnosed with appendicular osteosarcoma that does not have other life threatening diseases and is treatment naive.
 More specific inclusion criteria will be discussed with you during your evaluation appointment.
 Your dog will have the vaccine in addition to standard of care therapy.

 - PI: Dr. Rowan Milner